 The Council provides a water supply system for the supply of potable water as well as for fire-fighting purposes.
 Water is drawn from the Heretaunga Plains artesian aquifer and reticulated to the Napier urban area and to Bay View.
-The Heretaunga Plains aquifer is mostly free from harmful contamination and water treatment is not usually necessary.
-Council has a programme in place to manage the usage of water, a precious natural resource, to minimise wastage and shortages.
+While the Heretaunga Plains aquifer is the source of high quality water, NCC adopted Ministry of Health and Hawke’s Bay District Health Board’s recommendations to continue with chlorination of our water supply.

-The Napier water supply system consists of 481km of mains, 9 reservoirs and 18 pump stations.
-Each month 26 residential zones, 10 bores and 9 reservoirs are sampled and tested by the Environmental Health team to ensure your drinking water is safe.
+The Napier water supply system consists of 481km of mains, nine reservoirs and 18 pump stations.
+Each month 27 residential zones, nine bores and all eight reservoirs are sampled and tested by an IANZ-accredited laboratory to ensure your drinking water is safe.

 A total of 9.5 million cubic metres of water was distributed for the year ending 30 June 2017.